Tax and Israeli Companies

 VAT Tax and Israeli Companies

-Unlike the United States, Israel has a system of value added tax which is identical to the French system, for those familiar with the policy.
+Unlike the United States, Israel has a system of value added tax which is identical to the French system.
 The company collects value added tax (VAT) on its turnover and deducts the VAT paid on its expenses.
 The current VAT rate in Israel is 17% (as of December 2018).
-VAT must be paid before the 15th of the following month for companies whose turnover exceeds 1.5 million NIS (or thos legally obliged to use double-entry bookkeeping) and once every two months for other companies.
+VAT must be paid before the 15th of the following month for companies whose turnover exceeds 1.5 million NIS (or those legally obliged to use double-entry bookkeeping) and once every two months for other companies.
 Companies with an annual turnover of less than 99,000 NIS (Osek Patur) are exempt from VAT.
-Regardless of income, all companies must report their annual income, at the end of the year.
+Regardless of income, all companies must report their annual income at the end of the year.

-Our law firm often helps companies open a VAT file, with the assistance of a local CPA, and we can assist with the electronic declaration and monthly electronic payment.
+Our law firm often helps companies open a VAT file, with the assistance of a local CPA, as well as with the electronic declaration and monthly electronic payment.
 A foreign company must appoint a tax representative for the declaration and payment of VAT in Israel.
 Our law firm can assist with any of these steps, as needed.

 Corporate Tax and Israeli Companies

 The corporate tax rate in Israel is 23%.
 Dividends tax is 30%.
-Some foreign companies, like French and other companies, seek to establish businesses in Israel where the tax rate is lower.
+This is why some foreign companies seek to establish businesses in Israel where the tax rate is lower.

 Tax rate reductions are available (at the rate of 10-15%) depending on the location of the business.
 Our law offices can provide further information on this as companies decide where they would like to set up their business.